Zondax/secrets-store-csi-driver-provider-gcp/docs/external-wif.md

 ### Required Parameters

-- `wif.audience`: The audience string for your WIF configuration.
-This could be:
+- `wif.audience`: The audience string for your external WIF jwt auth.
-  - A standard GCP Workload Identity Pool audience like: `//iam.googleapis.com/projects/PROJECT_NUMBER/locations/global/workloadIdentityPools/POOL_ID/providers/PROVIDER_ID`
-  - A namespaced identity format: `identitynamespace:POOL:PROVIDER`

-### Optional Parameters

-- `wif.token_url`: The token URL to use for token exchange.
-Defaults to `https://sts.googleapis.com/v1/token`.
-- `wif.credential_source`: Information about the credential source, helpful for debugging.
-- `wif.env_var`: An environment variable name that contains WIF configuration.
+- `wif.mode`: The mode for the WIF auth, `external`

 ## Diagnostic Logs